skippyr/libtdk/DOCS.md

 This library reserves names under the `tdk` namespace.
 To avoid naming conflicts, it is highly recommend to not short them by using the `using namespace` keywords.

-## ❡ Included Headers

-When included, the library will always put the following headers in the scope of your program:

-- **Standard Headers**:
-  - cstdarg
-  - iostream
-- **Windows Specific Headers** (only imported when compiled for Windows):
-  - Windows.h
-  - io.h
-- **Linux Specific Headers** (only imported when compiled for Linux):
-  - fcntl.h
-  - sys/ioctl.h
-  - termios.h
-  - unistd.h

 ## ❡ Colors

-This library allows you to set terminals colors in terminal layers using different color formats.
-Available terminal layers are contained in the [`Layer`](#layer-enum-class) enum class.
+This library allows you to set terminals colors into layers by using different color formats.
+Available layers are contained in the [`Layer`](#layer-enum-class) enum class.
 Each color format accepted is a class:

 - [`XColor`](#xcolor-class): refers to a color from the XTerm palette.
-The ANSI code of the first 16 colors of this palette plus one more color intended for resets are contained in the `XColorCode` enum class.
+The ANSI code of the first 16 colors of this palette plus one more color intended for resets are contained in the [`XColorCode`](#xcolorcode-enum-class) enum class.
 - [`HexColor`](#hexcolor-class): refers to a hexadecimal color.
 - [`RGBColor`](#rgbcolor-class): refers to an RGB color.

 A color can be applied by using the left shifting operator (`<<`) with an instance of a color class against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.
 To be removed, you must apply an instance of the [`XColor`](#xcolor-class) class constructed with the ANSI code [`XColorCode::Default`](#xcolorcode-enum-class) in the layer where the color has been applied.

+Colors are not applied if the standard output and error streams are being redirected or piped.
+Using a hex or RGB colors require the terminal to have truecolor support.

-The following example shows an usage example of both background and foreground colors.
-In it, the terminal will output the demo of three colors, each in using a different supported color format:
+The following example shows an example that outputs the demo of three colors using different formats.
+Some colors are part of the [Flamerial](https://github.com/skippyr/flamerial) theme.

 ```cpp
 #include <iomanip>